SitecorePowerShell/Console/Documentation/Markdown/Invoke-ShellCommand.md

 ### -Language&nbsp; &lt;String[]&gt;

-If specified - language that will be used as source language.
+Language that will be used as source language.
+If not specified the current user language will be used.
+Globbing/wildcard supported.

 <table>
     <thead></thead>